modabas/ModularMonolithTemplate/README.md

 ## Db

 EfCore over a Postgres database is used for data access.
-Each module can define its own entities and db context.
+Each module has its own db context and entities.
 Each db context can point to a different database or schema.
 The host will automatically run the migrations for all the db contexts at startup.

-Implements transactional outbox pattern for consistent db updates and message publishing.
+Implements transactional outbox pattern on db context basis for consistent db updates and message publishing.
+Each module owns an outbox table as part of its db context and each module registers a background service on startup which publishes messages in its outbox table to message bus.

 ## Messaging